zephyrproject-rtos/zephyr/doc/application/index.rst

 As long as :file:`zephyr/.config` exists and is up-to-date (is newer than the :makevar:`BOARD` and application configuration files), it will be used in preference to producing a new merged configuration.
-This can be used during development, as described below in :ref:`override_kernel_conf`.
+This can be used to test out configurations during development, as described in :ref:`menuconfig`.

 For more information on Zephyr's Kconfig configuration scheme, see the :ref:`setting_configuration_values` section in the :ref:`board_porting_guide`.